affinitytaxservices/ats-application/docs/enhance-deployment.md

 - CORS errors: add your domain to `allowedOrigins` (`server/index.js:11–20`).
 - API unreachable: confirm Node app is running on `PORT=5000` and proxy rules are correct.

+## Backend API Setup — affinitytaxservices.com

+Use this step‑by‑step to bring the Node/Express API online alongside your already uploaded frontend.

+1) Create the API app in Enhance
+- Applications → Add Node.js app
+- Domain: `api.affinitytaxservices.com` (recommended) or keep it on the main domain if you will proxy `/api`
+- Runtime: Node.js v18+

+2) Upload backend files (no git)
+- Upload a zip of your project to the app directory and Extract so `package.json` is at the app root
+- Alternatively use SFTP to place files under `/var/www/ats-application`

+3) Configure environment
+- Applications → Environment:
+  - `NODE_ENV=production`
+  - `PORT=5000`
+  - `JWT_SECRET=<strong_random_value>`
+  - `DB_HOST=<your_mysql_host>`
+  - `DB_USER=<your_mysql_user>`
+  - `DB_PASSWORD=<your_mysql_password>`
+  - `DB_NAME=ats_DB`
+  - Optional WhatsApp keys if you enable those features
+- Ensure CORS includes your domains (`server/index.js:11–20` already lists `https://www.affinitytaxservices.com` and `https://api.affinitytaxservices.com`)

+4) Install and start
+- Pre‑start command: `npm install --production`
+- Start command: `npm run start:server`
+- The API listens on `http://localhost:5000` and serves health at `/health`

+5) Routing options
+- Subdomain model (recommended):
+  - Point `api.affinitytaxservices.com` to the Node app
+  - Frontend should be built with `REACT_APP_API_URL=https://api.affinitytaxservices.com/api`
+- Single domain proxy:
+  - Configure your main site to proxy `/api` → `http://localhost:5000/api`
+  - Build frontend with `REACT_APP_API_URL=/api`

+6) Database setup
+- Enhance → Databases → Create MySQL database `ats_DB` and a user
+- Import schema with the panel’s SQL import (`setup_database.sql`)
+- Use the DB credentials in the API environment above

+7) Verify API
+- Health: `https://api.affinitytaxservices.com/health` returns `{ status: 'ok' }`
+- Auth: `POST https://api.affinitytaxservices.com/api/auth/login` returns token and user
+- Tasks: `GET https://api.affinitytaxservices.com/api/tasks` returns data when authenticated

+8) Align frontend → API
+- If you used the subdomain, confirm your deployed frontend was built with `REACT_APP_API_URL=https://api.affinitytaxservices.com/api`
+- If you used the proxy, confirm `/api/*` routes on `www.affinitytaxservices.com` reach the backend

+9) Troubleshooting
+- 401 Unauthorized: login first; token is saved by the frontend and sent on subsequent requests
+- CORS blocked: add domains to `allowedOrigins` and restart the app
+- ECONNREFUSED from proxy: ensure the Node app is running on port `5000`

 ## WhatsApp Webhook (Optional)

 1. Endpoint: `https://api.affinitytaxservices.com/api/whatsapp/webhook` (see `server/routes/whatsapp.js`).